Skip to content

 • Neuro‑Visual Therapy and Learning

-It’s estimated that 1 in 10 children has a vision problem significant enough to affect learning, yet school vision screenings can miss up to half of these issues.
+Experts estimate that 1 in 10 children has a vision problem that can affect learning.
+Yet school vision screenings can miss up to half of these issues.

 Vision plays a critical role in learning.
 Many behaviors associated with learning difficulties overlap with symptoms of neuro‑visual dysfunction.
-A comprehensive neuro‑visual evaluation is an important part of understanding why a child may be struggling academically.
+A comprehensive NVT evaluation is an important part of understanding why a child may be struggling in school.

 Early identification can improve: